About the Academy

 Sound for Wellbeing in Child-Centred Settings

-This course is suitable for practitioners working with children, including:
+This training is suitable for professionals working in child-centred settings, including:

 Early Years practitioners and professionals